How To SAFELY Use Kerosene Heaters Indoors (Owner’s Tips)

 If there’s one thing I’d like you to remember from this article, it would be this one.

-I’m a bit of a paranoid dude, so I immediately bought this smoke detector when I first got in touch with kerosene heaters.
+I’m a bit paranoid, so I immediately bought this smoke detector when I first got in touch with kerosene heaters.
 Believe me, it does give you an extra feeling of security at night.

 How To Store Your Kerosene Heater Safely in The Spring/Summer?

-When you’re storing a kerosene heater in the fall or summer, you first need to remove all the fuel from the tank and discard it.
-Kerosene changes chemically and spoils over the summer, so you shouldn’t be using the same kerosene back in fall/winter.
+When storing a kerosene heater in the fall or summer, you must discard all the fuel from the tank.
+Kerosene changes chemically and spoils over the summer, so you shouldn’t use the same kerosene in fall/winter.

-Most likely, the wick is going to be dirty, so clean it appropriately.
+Most likely, the wick will be dirty, so clean it appropriately.
 Once you’re done with it, clean the heater and discard batteries if you’ve been using it for a while.

 Place your unit in a dust-free container and keep it there during the summer.
 Another thing you can use is the box your heater came in – if you haven’t thrown it.